Chapter 1

 The annotation approach is an attempt to consolidate alternative annotation schemes for English:

-From the SUSANNE scheme, there is adoption of form and function information, such that the TSPC scheme can be linked most closely to the SUSANNE scheme.
+From the SUSANNE scheme, there is adoption of form and function information, such that the analysis of the TSPC scheme most closely matches the SUSANNE scheme.
 The SUSANNE scheme is closely related to the English grammars of Quirk et al. (1972, 1985).

 The ICE Parsing Scheme similarly follows the Quirk et al. grammars.
 In addition, ICE is notable for its rich range of features.
 The TSPC annotation supports the ability for many of these features to be automatically derived.